 Please click icons below to see foto and to read an article.

-The fifth combined vessel”Balt Flot 5" RST54 project for sea-and-river-going vessels has been officially launched at the Oka shipyard Navashino, Nizhegorodsky region.
+The second combined vessel”Balt Flot 2″ has been launched at the Oka shipyard Navashino, Nizhegorodsky region.